Khalid of Saudi Arabia: Personality, pastimes and property

 Khalid was described as warm, cheerful, attentive and devout and was adored by his sisters and brothers.
 An American journalist from Christian Science Monitor, John K. Cooley, following his observation of King Khalid at majlis stated that he carefully listened to his subjects showing his sense of humor and amused smile.
 During the first year of his rule King Khalid was said by his close observers to be an open and good man without any pretense representing the best example of Arab gentlemanly culture.
 His favourite topics to discuss at majlis with visitors were the problems related to education and youth.

 Khalid had the capacity to settle conflicts which was first recognized by his father.
 It was the reason for sending him to Yemen in 1935 to handle the problems with local people.
 During his kingship Khalid acted as a mediator between the Sudairi brothers and Prince Abdullah although he was much closer to the latter.

 Falconry and horse-riding were Khalid's favorite pastimes.
 He was described as a man of the desert.
 He had one of the best falcon collections.
 In the late 1970s King Khalid was given a rare Alberta-trained gyrfalcon by the Canadian government as a gift.
 Hunting was also one of his favorites, and he went to African countries to participate in hunting safaris when he was young.
 Khalid bought the first Toyota Landcruiser in 1955 for falconry.
 In December 1975 he bought the then longest Cadillac at 25 feet and 2 inches long again for falconry, and Time magazine called it "Khalidillac".
-In June 1974 while he was Crown Prince in a meeting with US Foreign Minister Henry Kissinger Khalid stated that he had been interested in hunting with hawks for forty years.
+In June 1974 while he was Crown Prince in a meeting with US Secretary of State Henry Kissinger Khalid stated that he had been interested in hunting with hawks for forty years.

 In the same meeting Kissinger asked him where he lived.
 In response he stated that he lived in Riyadh, but in the summer he stayed in Taif.
 King Khalid owned a desert farm outside Riyadh at Um Hamam.
 He bought Beechwood House in the north London suburb of Highgate for £1.9 million in March 1977 to use following two operations on his hip in the Wellington Hospital in London.